AdKats/AdKats/README.md

     </li>
     <li>
         <b>Set up the database.</b>
         Run the contents of the <a href="https://raw.github.com/ColColonCleaner/AdKats/master/adkats.sql" target="_blank">AdKats Database Setup Script</a> on your database, on the same schema stat logger uses.
+You can do this via PHPMyAdmin or through a client such as MySQL Workbench, either will work just fine.
+You can use the same database/schema for all of your servers, you don't need a separate database for each server.
         <b><u>WARNING: If you already have AdKats installed and running this script will completely wipe your existing data for the plugin and all of your settings.</u></b>
-        The script must be run by an account with permissions to create tables, triggers, and stored procedures.
+        The script must be run by an account with permissions to create <b>tables, triggers, and stored procedures</b>.
     </li>
     <li>
         <b>Download the plugin.</b>
         Download the <a href="https://sourceforge.net/projects/adkats/files/latest/download" target="_blank">Latest
-        Stable Release of AdKats</a>
+        Stable Release of AdKats</a>.
+If you want to try the latest features/fixes which aren't part of the stable release yet then just use the /pupdate command once your instance of AdKats is running, then reboot your procon layer.
     </li>
     <li>
         <b>Add the plugin to Procon.</b>
         Add the plugin file (AdKats.cs) to Procon as you would any other, in either the plugins/BF3 or plugins/BF4 folder depending on which game your layer is running on.
+	No other files are required on the layer side, only the AdKats.cs file in the proper location according to your game.
     </li>
     <li>
         <b>Enter database credentials.</b>
         All database connection information must be entered in the settings tab before AdKats can run.
-Plugin must be able to create/modify/use tables and their data.
+	The plugin must be able to create/modify/use tables and their data.
+	Using the same credentials as your stat logger plugin should be sufficient.
     </li>
     <li>
         <b>Enable AdKats.</b>
-        AdKats will confirm all dependencies and show confirmation in the console.
+        AdKats will confirm all dependencies and show startup information in the console.
-        If startup completes and provides notification it is running, then all is well.
+        If startup completes and says the plugin is running then all is well.
-        AdKats will automatically update itself with new patches and releases.
+        AdKats will automatically update itself with new stable patches and releases.
+	If you want to update manually just use the /pupdate command.
         Enjoy your new admin tool!
     </li>
 </ol>